[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Margin by padding

-Next we adjust the vertical alignment of the whole.
-The whole is in the VStack, and the VStack aligns the subviews vertically; since the VStack is vertically centered, we place an expandable spacer at the end of the VStack‘s subviews to bring them to the top edge.
+Next, we adjust the vertical alignment of the whole.
+The entire layout is contained within a VStack, which aligns its subviews vertically; since the VStack is vertically centered, we’re going to add an expandable spacer at the end of the VStack‘s subviews to align them with the top edge.

 Expandable spacers are Spacer() in SwiftUI.